ccarro30/prota-factorio-server/README.md

 ### Customized or Multi-Instance Setup

+### External Access / Routing
+If you want others on the public internet to connect to your server, you will need to take the appropriate steps yourself according to your setup to allow this to take place.
+These are loosely made steps and will vary depending on your specific setup.
+If you need help beyond these general steps it is recommended to refer to your router's user guide or cloud hosting documentation.
+Otherwise various community sites may be able to assist with specific issues.

+#### Self Hosting
+- Open up firewall access on the container host using the same port number your container expects
+- Set up Port Forwarding on your internet facing router to direct traffic to the container host on the same port number

+#### Cloud Hosting
+- Ensure the container or host can be accessed using a public address (may require attaching a public ip address to the instance)
+- Adjust the access control of the instance to allow traffic on the port your container expects

+#### Static IPs
+Whether you are self hosting or hosting on the cloud, a Static IP (or Dynamic DNS) is always recommended in order for external users to be able to consistently connect to your instance.
+Consumer ISPs and Cloud Hosting services often have the right to change your non-static publicly facing IP without warning.

 ## Remarks and Comments
-I (Prota) am in no way affiliated with the development of the game Factorio or its studio Wube Software.
-This software is provided as-is, and there is no expectation or guarantee of support.
+I (Prota/ccarro30) am in no way affiliated with the development of the game Factorio or its studio Wube Software.
+This software is provided as-is, and there is no expectation or guarantee of support by myself or any other contributors to this project.
 This is a hobby project for the benefit of the Factorio and Docker community, and there is currently no way to donate or support this project financially.